 The ozonated blood is then injected back into the patient.
 With ozone autohemotherapy, blood is removed from the patient and injected with ozone directly.
 This blood is then reintroduced back into the body.

 Ozone rectal insufflation involves injecting ozone gas into the rectum.
-The rectal walls are thin and porous, which allows for faster, more efficient absorption of ozone into the bloodstream.
+The rectal walls are thin and porous, allowing for faster, more efficient ozone absorption into the bloodstream.

 Ozone Therapy Benefits

 Medical ozone therapy offers a wide range of potential benefits.
-Studies show that ozone is an effective treatment that prevents oxidative stress by normalizing organic peroxide levels within the body, and strengthening the immune system.
-It may also activate the antioxidant systems in the body, preventing oxidative stress and cellular damage from free radicals.
-Studies also suggest that ozone therapy may play a viable role as an adjuvant during chemotherapy and radiation therapy.
+Studies show that ozone is an effective treatment that prevents oxidative stress by normalizing organic peroxide levels within the body and strengthening the immune system.4 It may also activate the antioxidant systems in the body, preventing oxidative stress and cellular damage from free radicals.
+Studies also suggest that ozone therapy may play a viable role as an adjuvant during chemotherapy and radiation therapy.5

 Both human and animal models show the potential for oxygenation and ozone therapy treatment in killing cancer cells and reducing cancer symptoms.
 Consult your doctor to determine if ozone therapy is the right treatment for your needs.